 Will you bring speakers or amplification?

 Sometimes.
-The violin, viola, and cello will carry very well indoors or outdoors without amplification.
-However, string players will bring amplification for your cocktail hour, when the level of conversation may make it necessary.
+For the ceremony, it depends on how many guests you will have, and whether the event is indoors or outdoors.
+We will bring amplification for your cocktail hour, when the level of conversation may make it necessary.
 Our musicians will bring their own amplifier and will not need to use your DJ or sound engineer’s equipment.

 Do you have a microphone that we can use for announcements?